jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/20 - The Damaged World.md

 # A World With No Majic

+Life wants many different lifeforms.
+High biodiveristy empowers life to better respond to environment changes.
+Evolution makes it happen.

-Evolution lets life react to a changing environment.
-The faster life reacts the better.
-Human evolution is interrupted by Darth Blockbuster.
-He doesn't want extras freely deciding their own tools.
+Human evolution, what I call Techvolution, is interrupted by Darth Blockbuster.
+He uses rules to distract people from their love of majically teaching and learning new tools.
 This sucks for extras and protagonists.
-But it's fucking horrible for society.
+But it's absolutely horrible for society.

+Because we don't evolve to our environment.
+Digtal tools burst onto our world in in the 1970's.
+The 1970's is when the transitor, integrated circuit, microchip, internet were cheap enough to let protagonists create new tools.
+The extras should have been selecting new tools to combate road traffic, expensive education, incomprehsible health insurance plans, and so forth.

-Because since the creation of digital technology in the 1970 we've barely adapted.
-Instead, Darth Blockbuster keeps writing more rules to protect his pre-digital tools of books, broadcasting, and lecture halls.
+Instead, Darth Blockbuster kept writing rules to protect his pre-digital tools of huge tax codes, books, broadcasting, and lecture halls.

 Now our society is hurting.
-It's no surprise since the 1970's our politics and climate have gone to shit.
+Predicatably, since the 1970's our politics and climate have gone to shit.
 Looks at these trends.
-Red blue politics, based on pre-digital tools, has increasingly blamed each other for their shared inability to improve society using digital tools.
-Forced to use pre-digital tools, our environment is left baring the burden of gas cars, mass commuting, suburban housing, and 9-5 jobs.

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/tEczkhfLwqM" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>